diverseFPT/IJCAI/README.md

 # IJCAI 2019

-Anonymized Appendix for IJCAI 2019 submission.
+Please see appendix.pdf for the anonymized Appendix for IJCAI 2019 submission.